 Good governance and supporting democracy and human rights are a core part of our work and crucial to Gambia’s long term prosperity.

-For information on whether you require a visa for the United Kingdom and how to apply go to the link UK Border Agency website
+This Embassy does not deal with visa matters.
+For information on whether you need a visa to travel to the United Kingdom and how to apply, please see the UK Visas & Immigrationhttps://www.gov.uk/visas-immigration page.

 Information on how you can register a birth or death which occurred overseas, and legal documents for couples marrying or entering into civil partnerships abroad.

 How to renew or replace your British passport and information on getting replacement travel documents if your passport is lost or stolen.

 Details of how to get a passport extension or emergency child travel document can be found here.
 If you want to make an appointment, contact our Consular section using the details at the foot of this page.

 Information on staying safe and avoiding problems when living or travelling abroad, with links to our embassies, high commissions and other diplomatic posts across the world.